Monir-Osman/threejs_particles/readme.md

-# Install dependencies (only the first time)
+Install dependencies (only the first time)

-npm install
+1: npm install

-# Run the local server at localhost:8080

-npm run dev
+2: npm run dev

-# Build for production in the dist/ directory
+Build for production in the dist/ directory

 npm run build